beporter/cake3-tests/README.md

     }
 ```

 This method is intended to delete, add or update any records in the join table in order to make them "match" with the set of IDs provided in our `Table::save()` call.
-The conditions in this case are **necessary**.
+Preserving the conditions through this process in this case **is necessary**.
 Without them, we'd wipe out any existing `unsponsored` link records when we saved the updated list of `sponsored` records, and vice versa.
-We need to make sure we **only** operate on those `PostsTags` records where the `post_id` matches our new record from the `Table::save()`, but _also_ where the associated `Tag.is_sponsored` is either specifically `true` or `false`.
+We need to make sure we **only** operate on those `PostsTags` records where the `post_id` matches our new record from the `Table::save()` like always, but _also_ where the associated `Tag.is_sponsored` is either specifically `true` or `false`.

-The solution seems to be that `::replaceLinks()` needs to `->contain()` the necessary tables when they are detected in the `$associationConditions` array.
-(Doing so every time may be ill-advised for a number of reasons.)
+The solution seems to be that `::replaceLinks()` needs to `->contain()` the target table when conditions are present so all possible fields that are relevant to the association are available for use.
+(However, doing this for _every_ association may be ill-advised for a number of reasons, hence restricting it to only those times when conditions are present that might involve the target table.)

 ## License